-In order to minimise delays, supervisors are expected to identify appropriate assessors and seek GSC approval not later than the beginning of the term in which transfer materials are to be submitted.
-This can be done by completing an Assessors Approval form which can be downloaded from Canvas and e-mailed to dphil@oii.ox.ac.uk.
-Two assessors must be appointed, neither of whom will be the student's supervisor.
+In order to minimise delays, supervisors are expected to identify appropriate assessors and seek their informal agreement not later than the beginning of the term in which transfer materials are to be submitted.
+Assessors should then be nominated via the submission of the GSO.2, which contains a section for nomination of assessors.
+Assessor nominations will be reviewed on a weekly basis by the Director of Graduate Studies, who approves appointment of assessors by Chair's action on behalf of the Graduate Studies Committee.

 Assessors will normally be academic members of staff working in the University of Oxford and only in exceptional circumstances will an external assessor be appointed.
-It is permissible for the same assessor to be used for both transfer and confirmation of status, and an internal transfer assessor may also act as the internal examiner for the DPhil viva voce examination.
+It is permissible for the same assessors to be used for both Transfer and Confirmation, and one of these assessors may also act as the internal examiner for the final viva.

-Supervisors should submit the names of the assessors to the DPhil Coordinator prior to the first GSC meeting of the term the student plans to submit their transfer.
-Once the Graduate Studies Committee has confirmed and approved the assessors, it is the responsibility of the student's supervisor to contact the assessors to organise a mutual convenient time for the interview.
-Students should not contact the assessors directly but may of course respond to their communications about dates etc. Students should normally expect to be interviewed within 6-8 weeks of submission of their transfer application, though this may be longer during the vacation periods due to availability of the assessors.
+Once the Graduate Studies Committee has confirmed and approved the assessors, the DPhil Coordinator contacts the assessors to organise a mutual convenient time for the interview.
+Students should not contact the assessors directly but may of course respond to their communications about dates etc.

+Students should normally expect to be interviewed within 6-8 weeks of submission of their Transfer application, though this may be longer during the vacation periods depending on the availability of assessors.
 Students who submit an application in late June or July should be aware that the interview with the assessors may not be held until September because of the long vacation and the assessors' availability.